shirokumacode/overwatch-omnic-rewards/README.md

 OR

 1. Clone the repository
-2. Install Python and then pipenv
+2. Install Python (3.9 recommended) and then pipenv
 ```shell
 pip install pipenv
 ```